Eileenzyf/ISO-App-Prediction/README.md

 		 4. Set up the data pipeline (4 points)
 	- **Epic 5:** Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
+		1. [Icebox] Writing the backend using Flask app.
-		1. Web page design, basic layout (1 points)
+		2. Web page design, basic layout (1 points)
-		2. Create interactive page allow the user to enter the attributes of their apps, attributes should be corresponds to the parameters used in the models.
+		3. Create interactive page allow the user to enter the attributes of their apps, attributes should be corresponds to the parameters used in the models.
 (8 points)
-		3. For certain attributes, enable users to click on instead of simple text entry for diverse user experience.
+		4. For certain attributes, enable users to click on instead of simple text entry for diverse user experience.
 (2 points)
-		4. Predict and show the number of reviews and ratings for the specific file on the same page in 20 seconds.
+		5. Predict and show the number of reviews and ratings for the specific file on the same page in 20 seconds.
 (2 points)
-		5. Aesthetic design, color palette, font, format details.
+		6. Aesthetic design, color palette, font, format details.
 (4 points)
 	 - [Icebox] **Epic 6:** Running the application
 		 - Stories:
 		 1. Test run the app to evaluate the performance.
 (8 points)